State deposit guarantee

 Feedback

-We would like to know what you think and appreciate feedback on how you experience our products and services so that we can develop and improve them for you.
-If you want to give us feedback, you can contact us by phone, email, or chat to share your thoughts.
-Your feedback will be reviewed by the person responsible for the product or service in question and whether or not your suggestion can be implemented, we will get back to you about your feedback.
+We would love to know what you think, and appreciate feedback on your experience with our products and services so we can develop and improve them for you.
+If you would like to give us feedback, you can read more here to share your views.
+Your feedback will be reviewed by the person responsible for the product or service in question, and regardless of whether your suggestion can be implemented or not, we will respond to your feedback.

 We do everything we can to ensure that you as a customer are satisfied with our services.
-If a dispute still arises between you and Froda that cannot be resolved by our customer service, you can report your case to the National Board for Consumer Disputes (ARN).
-Froda participates in ARN's dispute resolution procedure and follows their recommendations for cases that are examined.
+However, should a dispute arise between you and Froda that cannot be resolved by our customer service, you can submit your case to the National Board for Consumer Disputes (ARN).
+Froda participates in ARN's dispute resolution procedure and follows their recommendations for cases that are tried.

 You can reach the National Board for Consumer Disputes via: